5l1v3r1/DLink_6100LH/README.md

 ![Screenshot](.preview/1.jpg)
 ![screenshot](.preview/2.jpg)

+#### Interesting

-#### The chinese characters, I tried google the characters without any luck and didnt spend more time in digging deeper but Im sure D-Link doing as everyone else, buying some cheap cameras from china, putting their own awful logo on it and re-selling it for 10x higher price then in china.
+The chinese characters, I tried google the characters without any luck and didnt spend more time in digging deeper but Im sure D-Link doing as everyone else, buying some cheap cameras from china, putting their own awful logo on it and re-selling it for 10x higher price then in china.
 We all can belive how things are but proof is allways neded.
 What a fucking joke, Boycott all IoT and american companies for your own safety and go buy the IoT devices from asia instead, no reason to pay 10x when you dont need.

 ![Screenshot](.preview/3.jpg)

+#### Odd Info

-#### And we all *nix n3rds is well aware of 2034, odd odd its on the board on this camera.
+And we all *nix n3rds is well aware of 2034, odd odd its on the board on this camera.
 See upper left corner :)

 ![Screenshot](.preview/2034.jpg)